Think your business is optimised for new user growth globally? Think again – many companies are overlooking a critical infrastructure component.

 While the expansion of the domain name space is critical in bringing the next billion people online, giving them choice in their online identity and growing the global internet economy, the incorporation of these new domains across the global internet is not an entirely automatic process.
-CIOs, web administrators, application developers and others have an important role to play in making sure their applications are compatible with the evolved internet infrastructure, a state known as Universal Acceptance (UA).
+CIOs, web administrators, application developers and others have an important role to play in making sure their applications are compatible with the evolved internet infrastructure, a state known as (UA).

 What is Universal Acceptance and why does it matter?